With interest rates at record lows and likely to go even lower in 2020, I think the share market remains the best place to put your money.

 Another is a diversified conglomerate trading near a 52-week low all while offering a 2.7% fully franked yield...

 Plus 3 more cheap bets that could position you to profit over the next 12 months!

 See for yourself now.
 Simply click the link below to scoop up your FREE copy and discover all 5 shares.
 But you will want to hurry – this free report is available for a brief time only.

 - Man bets $221,666 on one ASX stock

 - Top analysts name their top 3 ASX blue chip shares for 2019

 - 3 quality dividend shares to boost your income

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 - 5 Stocks for Potentially Building Wealth After 50

-Tristan Harrison owns shares of Washington H. Soul Pattinson and Company Limited.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of PUSHPAY FPO NZX.
-The Motley Fool Australia owns shares of and has recommended Washington H. Soul Pattinson and Company Limited.
-The Motley Fool Australia has recommended PUSHPAY FPO NZX and Webjet Ltd. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
+The Motley Fool Australia owns shares of and has recommended Nearmap Ltd. The Motley Fool Australia owns shares of Appen Ltd. The Motley Fool Australia has recommended Domino's Pizza Enterprises Limited.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.